Category Archives: Arkansas

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never been exactly checked, or a piece that is being split, will call for a study to locate the new edges and also great deal lines in Arkansas, which ought to be completely marked so they will never ever end up being shed.
+Land that has never ever been precisely checked, or an item that is being separated, will certainly call for a study to situate the new edges and whole lot lines in Arkansas, which should be permanently marked so they will certainly never ever end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.